-Our results have important implications for the physical origin of the observed steepening of the bright end of the ultra-violet luminosity function between $z \sim 6$ and $z \sim 7$ (\citealp{Bowler2014,Bowler2015}) - which in a straightforward abundance matching scheme would imply a dramatically increased luminosity to halo mass ratio at $z \sim 7$ to $z \sim 6$. \item We find a tension between the observed number counts and bias, that suggests that some modification to our knowledge of the high-redshift dark matter distribution is needed This is most likely to be the incorporation of quasi-linear effects (as described in \citealp{Jose2017}), or possibly a minor calibration upwards of halo bias at high redshift. \item Although number counts within each field differ by far more than Poisson sample variance, estimates of the cosmic variance from the clustering would suggest that both fields are only moderate 1.5-$\sigma$ over/under densities. \item We do not require duty cycle to explain our observations (equivalently $DC \sim 1$), and the satellite fraction of the sources is very small, at most a few percent \end{itemize}
+Our results have important implications for the physical origin of the observed steepening of the bright end of the ultra-violet luminosity function between $z \sim 6$ and $z \sim 7$ (\citealp{Bowler2014,Bowler2015}) - which in a straightforward abundance matching scheme would imply a dramatically increased luminosity to halo mass ratio at $z \sim 7$ to $z \sim 6$.
+This measured high bias potentially suggests that the bright-end of the luminosity function at $z \sim 6$ could be determined by feedback processes or dust obscuration, rather than duty cycles. \item The bias based on the clustering is higher than that suggested by the number counts, potentially suggesting that some modification to our knowledge of the high-redshift dark matter distribution could be needed This is most likely to be the incorporation of quasi-linear effects (as described in \citealp{Jose2017}), or possibly a minor calibration upwards of halo bias at high redshift. \item Although number counts within each field differ by far more than Poisson sample variance, estimates of the cosmic variance from the clustering would suggest that both fields are reasonably extreme $\sim1.6$-$\sigma$ over/under densities. \item We do not require duty cycle to explain our observations (equivalently $DC \sim 1$), and the satellite fraction of the sources is very small, at most a few percent \end{itemize}